John Gregg Fee: Career

+After his conversion, Fee returned to Kentucky at his father's command: "Bundle up your books and come home.
+I have spent the last dollar I mean to spend on you in a free state".

-Fee returned to Kentucky, preaching against slavery, but found it difficult to find a permanent position, as there was widespread pro-slavery sentiment.
+In Kentucky, Fee preached against slavery, but found it difficult to find a permanent position, due to widespread pro-slavery sentiment.
 He started in Lewis County, which had fewer slaveholders, so more people who supported his point of view.
 In the 1840s, he came into conflict with the Presbyterian Synod of Kentucky, which opposed his church's stance to refuse fellowship to slaveholders.

 Fee left the Presbyterian Church over this matter and came to believe that Christianity had to be non-denominational and non-sectarian.
 He began writing about abolition, and some of his work was published by the American Missionary Association (AMA), established in 1846.
 By 1848 the AMA commissioned Fee as an itinerant preacher in Bracken and Lewis counties.
 In Lewis County, he and parishioners built a Free Church of Christ.

 With a land donation from Cassius M. Clay, a wealthy landowner who supported the church and gradual abolition, in 1853 Fee founded the town of Berea, Kentucky in the interior of the state in Madison County.
 Like-minded people began to gather there.
 He preached in neighboring counties, often running into violent opposition to his anti-slavery views.
 His autobiography is filled with his accounts the volatility of the decade before the war, when he was often challenged and threatened because of his stand on abolition and equal treatment of black people.

 In 1855 with other members of Union Church, Fee founded Berea College, the first college in the state that was interracial and coeducational.
 It began as a one-room schoolhouse, which also served as their local church building.
-He modeled the school on Oberlin College of Ohio and hired some teachers from there as his school expanded.
-There was great interest in the college, as small as it was.
-In Governor Salmon P. Chase of Ohio attended its commencement ceremonies as one of the speakers.
-Fee, J.A.R.
-Rogers, who acted as principal, and other supporters drew up a constitution for the school, and pledged their own support with more than 100 acre of land for the college's campus.
+He modeled the school on Oberlin College of Ohio and hired some teachers from there, including the man who became the school's star educator, John Almanza Rowley Rogers.
+There was great interest in the college, as small as it was, especially since there had not previously been a school in the area.

+In the beginning, the students were all white, although from a mix of classes: some came from the upper class, while others were the children of hill folk.
+A third of them were the children of slave holders.
+The school grew quickly: it had 15 students in the spring of 1858, 45 for the fall of that year, and over a hundred the following spring.